abhinpai/pai-portfolio/docs/javascript/modules/m3_datatypes.md

 ### 6. String

-String datatype is most commonly used datatype to store textual data.
-In javascript there is no separate type for single character `char` like any other programming language.
+A string datatype is the most commonly used datatype to store textual data.
+In javascript, there is no separate type for single character `char` like any other programming language.

 <CustomText styleClass="primary-bold-head">String Extension Methods</CustomText>